Belén García: W Series

-The Catalan driver qualified for the W Series, a Formula 3 championship for women, in 2020.
+García qualified for the W Series, a Formula 3 championship for women, in 2020.
 She was set to twin this with participation in selected rounds of another Formula 3 championship, the Formula Renault Eurocup.
 However, following the cancellation of the 2020 W Series and the withdrawal of Global Racing Service from the 2020 Formula Renault Eurocup due to the COVID-19 pandemic, she was left without a drive for the season.
-She then opted for a temporary return to karting, finishing 7th overall in the KZ category of the Spanish Karting Championship, ahead of former Formula 1 driver Roberto Merhi.
+She then opted for a temporary return to karting, finishing seventh overall in the KZ category of the Spanish Karting Championship, ahead of former Formula 1 driver Roberto Merhi.
 García also raced in the final round of the Spanish Endurance Championship at Ciudad del Motor de Aragón, driving for NM Racing Team along with her father, in a Ginetta G55 GT4.
-They finished 6th in race 1 and 10th in race 2 overall but were ineligible for championship points.
+They finished sixth in race 1 and tenth in race 2 overall but were ineligible for championship points.

 In 2021, García made her debut in the W Series, while also racing part-time in the Formula Regional European Championship with G4 Racing as preparation.
-She starred in the W Series season-opening round at the Red Bull Ring, where she qualified 3rd, dropped to 9th after running wide at turn 6, and then climbed back up to finish the race 4th.
-However, she was unable to replicate such performance in the remainder of the year, eventually finishing 10th in the standings with 28 points.
+She starred in the W Series season-opening round at the Red Bull Ring, where she qualified third, dropped to ninth after running wide at turn 6, and then climbed back up to finish the race 4th.
+However, she was unable to replicate such performance in the remainder of the year, eventually finishing tenth in the standings with 28 points.

 García continued racing in the W Series for 2022.
 Paired with fellow Spanish driver Nerea Martí at the Quantfury team, García proved a much more consistent force, as she scored points in six of the seven rounds that took place before the season was called off in October due to financial issues.
-She secured her first series podium at Le Castellet in July with 2nd place, and finished the season fifth in the standings, ahead of Martí.
+She secured her first series podium at Le Castellet in July with second place, and finished the season fifth in the standings, ahead of Martí.